makamonika/SEO-Query-Insights/.ai/db-plan.md

 - On Delete: CASCADE (delete user's actions when user is deleted)

 **groups → group_items**
-- Cardinality: One group can contain many query texts
+- Cardinality: One group can contain many query records
 - Foreign Key: `group_items.group_id` → `groups.id`
 - On Delete: CASCADE (delete group items when group is deleted)

+**queries → group_items**
+- Cardinality: One query can be in many groups
+- Foreign Key: `group_items.query_id` → `queries.id`
+- On Delete: CASCADE (delete group items when query is deleted)

-### 2.2 Implicit Relationships
+### 2.2 Many-to-Many Relationship

-**group_items ⟷ queries**
+**groups ⟷ queries (via group_items)**
-- Relationship: Group items reference query texts that exist in queries table
+- Relationship: Many-to-many relationship between groups and queries
-- Join condition: `lower(group_items.query_text) = lower(queries.query_text)`
-- Note: No foreign key constraint; soft relationship via query text matching
+- Junction table: `group_items`
+- A group can contain many queries
+- A query can belong to many groups
-- Aggregations computed by joining on latest date: `queries.date = (SELECT MAX(date) FROM queries)`
+- Aggregations computed by joining via foreign key relationships

 ---